 BIA urge all passengers to adhere to the Government guidance regarding essential travel and only come to the airport if it is absolutely necessary to do so.

-Click here for the latest restrictions imposed by the UK Government.
+Visit the Gov.uk website for the latest restrictions.
 Please do not travel if you are feeling unwell and always follow the latest Government guidance regarding safer air travel.

 If you have made a car parking booking directly with the airport and your travel plans have changed you can cancel at any time up to 24 hours before the start on the booking period.